No. 25 UConn cracks Top 25, squeezes past DePaul 60-53

+CHICAGO (AP) — UConn returned to the Top 25 for the first time in more than four years, then immediately got all it could handle from a struggling DePaul squad.

+The close score aside, the Huskies made a big statement Monday about the direction of the program.

-CHICAGO (AP) — Tyrese Martin scored 18 points and No. 25 UConn beat DePaul 60-53 on Monday night.
+Tyrese Martin scored 18 points and 25th-ranked Connecticut beat DePaul 60-53 without leading scorer James Bouknight for its fourth straight victory.

+UConn (7-1, 4-1 Big East) endured three straight losing seasons before winning 19 games in 2019-20.
+In their third season since Danny Hurley replaced former UConn guard Kevin Ollie as coach, the Huskies are back in familiar territory.

-The Huskies (7-1, 4-1 Big East) cracked the Top 25 for the first time since they were ranked 18th in the 2016-17 preseason poll, then got all they could handle from a struggling DePaul squad before pulling out their fourth straight win.
+They cracked the Top 25 earlier Monday for the first time since they were ranked 18th in the 2016-17 preseason poll, then squeezed past the Blue Demons to maintain momentum.

+“We’re here now, and we’re gonna keep going,” R.J.
+Cole said.
+“That’s for years to come.
+As long as we keep working hard and doing the things that Coach wants us to do — and that starts with defense and toughness.
+And that’s how we play.”

-Connecticut scored the final eight points despite some shaky free throw shooting down the stretch, and improved to 12-1 against the Blue Demons (1-4, 0-4).
+Connecticut scored the final eight points and improved to 12-1 against the Blue Demons (1-4, 0-4) despite some shaky free throw shooting down the stretch.

-Tyler Polley and R.J.
-Cole each added 12 points for the Huskies.
-Cole hit a 3-pointer to start the game-ending run, and the Huskies came out on top despite shooting 5 of 18 from beyond the arc.
-Leading scorer James Bouknight missed his second consecutive game with an elbow injury.
+Cole and Tyler Polley each had 12 points for the Huskies.
+Cole hit a 3-pointer to start the game-ending run, and UConn came out on top despite shooting 5 of 18 from beyond the arc.
+Bouknight missed his second consecutive game with an elbow injury.

-DePaul lost its fourth straight since beating Western Illinois late last month in an opener delayed by COVID-19 issues.
-Darious Hall was the only Blue Demons player in double digits with 10 points.
+DePaul lost its fourth straight since beating Western Illinois late last month in an opener delayed because of COVID-19 issues.
+Darious Hall was the only player in double digits with 10 points, and the Blue Demons committed 24 turnovers.

+“I thought for most — if not all — 40 minutes, our competition level was where it needed to be against a really good team that is as solid as any team in this league, whether they have Bouknight or not,” coach Dave Leitao said.

 UConn, which routed DePaul by 21 last month, trailed by four before Cole nailed a 3 and Martin made a layup to put the Huskies on top 52-51 with just under five minutes remaining.